zustin-lu/lab-js-module/webpack/tree-shaking/README.md

-# Testing Tree-shaking with commonJS
+# Testing Tree-shaking with CommonJS

-I created this example with the purpose to have more understanding about **How to build tree-shakable library** when I'm building my personal UI library `@justinlu/web-ui`
+I created this example with the purpose of have more understanding about **How to build tree-shakable library** when I'm building my personal UI library `@justinlu/web-ui`

 Some references during my learning process: